 Pepper returned to Massachusetts in 1899 and settled with his wife in Concord .
 In 1903 they embarked on a year-long tour of Asia and the Middle East.
 His first destination was Japan, where he stayed for several months to collect and study Japanese paintings and woodblock prints.
 This is the same year that Dow visited Japan, and Helen Hyde (1868-1919) set up her new residence in Tokyo.
 Shortly after his arrival, Pepper visited Hyde who advised him to take a house in Nikko for a period, where a local contact arranged three models for him.
 The result was a set of four figural color woodblock prints which were printed by the ukiyo-e dealer and publisher, Kobayashi Bunshichi.
 When Dow arrived in Japan his first stop was Kobayashi's Yokohama shop, where he was shown the Pepper prints which were in production (Meech and Weisberg, pp.156-163)

 In 1905, Pepper wrote a small reference book, Japanese Color Prints, which was published by Boston dealer Walter Kimball, and included detailed explanations on Japanese printmaking history and techniques.
-Most of Pepper's extensive collection of Japanese woodblock prints (along with some of his own original prints) were eventually donated to Colby College and the Museum of Fine Arts, Boston.
+Many of Pepper's original paintings and examples of his prints were donated to the Colby Museum of Art; while most of his collection of Japanese woodblock prints (along with four of his own paintings and one print) were donated to the Museum of Fine Arts, Boston.

 Scholten Japanese Art is open Monday - Friday, and some Saturdays by appointment only